 In July 2010, Ashley Yang was fired from her job as an officer for the Transportation Security Administration for being a woman.
 Her termination followed two years of harassment, discrimination, and managers forcing her to pretend to be a man to keep her job.
 On the anniversary of her termination, Ms. Yang and Transgender Law Center completed a settlement against the TSA, representing a major step forward for the treatment of transgender people in the workplace.

-Employment Client Story: Mia Macy
+Victory: Mia Macy

 In a landmark ruling on April 20, 2012, the Equal Employment Opportunity Commission (EEOC) has announced that Title VII, the federal sex discrimination law, protects employees who are discriminated against because they are transgender.
 In its unprecedented decision, the EEOC concluded that “intentional discrimination against a transgender individual because that person is transgender is, by definition, discrimination ‘based on … sex’ and such discrimination … violates Title VII.”

 Discrimination is a major contributor to the tremendously high rates of unemployment and underemployment faced by transgender people.
 Transgender Law Center supports working people in their efforts to get and stay employed no matter how they express their gender.
 By helping people who face discrimination on the job and through partnerships that help people find jobs, we are advocating for better legal protections for workers who don’t find narrow gender stereotypes.